fperez-glo/ReactJsProject/README.md

 ## Support

-Nest is an MIT-licensed open source project.
-It can grow thanks to the sponsors and support by the amazing backers.
-If you'd like to join them, please [read more here](https://docs.nestjs.com/support).
+React is an MIT-licensed open source project.
+It can grow thanks to the sponsors and support by the amazing developers.
+If you'd like to join them, please [read more here](https://reactjs.org/community/support.html).

 ## Stay in touch